Gay village: Europe

-Not all major cities have gay villages, especially those with more progressive histories with LGBT rights.
+Not all major cities have gay villages, especially those with more progressive histories with LGBTQ rights.
 Sweden, for example, legalized same sexual activity in 1944, a full 67 years before Lawrence v.
 Texas decriminalized homosexuality in the US.
 As a result, there was not the same need for secret gathering places in Swedish cities that shaped many gay villages elsewhere.
 However, there are areas which were historically known as meeting places for gays, such as Södermalm in Stockholm, Punavuori and Kallio in Helsinki, which remain as somewhat trendy areas for gay people to live in, though they do not have a predominantly gay population.

-There are a number of gay villages in England such as in Birmingham, Leeds, Manchester and London.